 Although green peas contain some starch and sugar, their nutritional and health benefits by far surpass potential negatives.
 They are not only good for your health, especially when it comes to preventing diabetes, but are also extremely environmentally friendly to grow.
 This makes these little green seeds even more desirable, especially in today’s environment where finding healthy and tasty food which does not hurt the environment is becoming increasingly difficult.

 What makes peas even more remarkable is that even though they contain very little fat (about 1/3 gram per cup), they represent a very reliable source of all-important omega-3 and omega-6 fatty acids.

 Are Chickpeas Good For You?

-Chickpeas are good for your bones not only because they contain this vitamin, but also because they are rich in iron, phosphate, magnesium, calcium and several others very important minerals.
-One of these is also potassium, increased intake of which can be very helpful for regulating your blood pressure.
+Chickpeas are good for your bones not only because they contain this vitamin, but also because they are rich in iron, phosphate, magnesium, calcium, and several others very important minerals.
+One of these is also potassium, an increased intake of which can be very helpful for regulating your blood pressure.